ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

    Add Device
    ```

 The application provisions the ESP32-S3 over BLE or SoftAP and sends it the Wi-Fi credentials.
+**Do not use SoftAP as it has some issue with WiFi provisioning.**

 This example uses BLE provisioning by default.